sadanand1120/AI-for-COVID/README.md

 ## For Using/Testing:

-First, get the checkpoint file from [here](https://drive.google.com/drive/folders/1UlF6PmTwwd4cm-wD9v6Qy7gbC_tzif_j).
+First, get the checkpoint file from [here](https://drive.google.com/drive/folders/1UlF6PmTwwd4cm-wD9v6Qy7gbC_tzif_j) and place it in `face-mask_model_info` folder.
 Then place the two input videos in the `videos/input` folder.

 The main script is `integrating_behaviours.py`.
 It takes two command line args, one each for two input videos.